deanturpin/germs.dev/posts/letter.md

 JavaScript and Python are quite similar to C++ syntactically but also in mindset.
 Try Haskell and blow your mind.

+Additionally, annoyingly, it's tempting to want to be the bleeding edge in a particular language but industry is six years behind so it probably won't help your job hunting.
+Just learn another language.

 ## Keep your head in the cloud

 Register with a cloud provider, spin up a VM and compile things.
 Cloud computing isn't going away and just doing this alone exercises a whole heap of